amanda49/amanda49.github.io/Project4_bamap/Project_4.md

 ## Shipwrecks

-Brought in the shapefiles for the shipwrecks and obstructions, then used the extract by clip extent to clip them out, so the points would only show up around the islands.
+I had to bring in the shapefiles for the shipwrecks and obstructions [NOAA](https://nauticalcharts.noaa.gov/data/wrecks-and-obstructions.html), then used the extract by clip extent tool to clip them out, so the points would only show up around the islands.
-I brought in a nautical map and overlaid it with the raster image.
-I used transparency and put the transparency to 30%, that way you can see the color of the water and land a little bit better.
-I did this to make a heatmap of all of the coral reef locations, healthy coral reef locations, and unhealthy coral reef locations.
-For my heatmap I used a radius of 7,000 and had rows of 500 and columns 807 and I used the blending mode burn to with the color ramp reds to indicate where the majority of reefs are located at.
+I brought in a nautical map [NOAA](http://www.charts.noaa.gov/InteractiveCatalog/nrnc.shtml) and overlaid it with the raster image.
+I used transparency and put the transparency at 30%, that way you can see the color of the water and land a little bit better.
+I did this to make a heatmap of the shipwrecks and obstructions around the islands.
+For my heatmap I used a radius of 7,000 and had rows of 500 and columns 807 and used the blending mode burn with the color ramp reds to indicate where the majority of reefs are located at.

 This is a heatmap of the shipwrecks around the Hawaiian Islands.